National Debt Relief: 2023 Review

 What we don't like

-- High closing fees: National Debt Relief charges a closing fee between 15% and 25% of your total debt enrolled, which can minimize the overall value of enrolling.
+- High closing fees: National Debt Relief charges a closing fee between 15 percent and 25 percent of your total debt enrolled, which can minimize the overall value of enrolling.

 - Potential credit damage: Enrolling in a debt settlement program will significantly damage your credit score.